 //Empty div tag to force external link icon image to appear

-- develop and maintain national standards (for example, consistent case definitions for nationally notifiable diseases) applicable across states,
+- develop and maintain national standards—such as consistent case definitions and electronic messaging standards;

-- work with states and partners to implement and assess prevention and control programs, and
+- work with other jurisdictions and partners to implement and assess prevention and control programs;

 - designate certain diseases and conditions as nationally notifiable;